Jesse-Campbell/jesse-campbell.github.io/index.md

 </p>

 <p>
-  In Fall 2025, I am excited to move to the University of Illinois at Chicago (UIC) to join their Mathematical Computer Science (MS) program.
+  I am excited to move to the University of Illinois at Chicago (UIC) in Fall 2025 to join their Mathematical Computer Science (MS) program.
 </p>

 <p>